Discover What DNA Reveals About Your Cancer Risk

 - What are we evaluating?

-- If I have breast cancer, could I pass this on to my children?
+- If I have breast cancer or colon cancer, could I pass this on to my children?

 - If I have breast cancer, can my children be denied medical or insurance coverage?

 - Are you going to sell my DNA to other companies?